asmi2604/Learning_impact_analysis/README.md

 1. `assessments_submitted` — #1 signal by far (importance: 0.18)
 2. `withdrew` — early withdrawal detectable weeks before it happens
 3. `avg_assessment_score` — sustained performance, not just one exam

 ---

-## Problem Statement
-EdTech platforms globally struggle with student dropout, often identifying at-risk students too late to intervene.
-This project builds a predictive model to classify students as likely to pass or fail based on early engagement behaviour — giving educators a 4-week intervention window.

----